-Identifying and Engaging Advisory Committee Members for I&E Materials Review
+Identifying and Engaging I&E Advisory Committee Members Job Aid

-Title X grantees, subrecipients, and service sites are required to have an Advisory Committee review and approve all informational and educational (I&E) materials developed or made available under the project before distributing them (Code of Federal Regulations 59.6).
-For each material, the Advisory Committee must include 5-9 reviewers who are broadly representative of the audience for whom the materials are intended, including both current and potential clients.
+Title X grantees, subrecipients, and service sites are required to have an Advisory Committee review and approve all informational and educational (I&E) materials (print and electronic) developed or made available under the project before distributing them (Code of Federal Regulations 59.6).
+For each material, the Advisory Committee must include at least 5 reviewers who are broadly representative of the audience for whom the materials are intended, including both current and potential clients.